1924 Cicero, Illinois, municipal elections: Trustee election

+Library trustees

 Aftermath

 The Chicago Outfit succeeded in securing a favorable result in the municipal elections.
 Cicero would remain under their control and remained their headquarters until after Al Capone was sent to prison in 1931 for tax evasion.

 Klenha's Republican machine remained in power until the 1932 Cicero municipal elections, in which they were eviscerated by what the Chicago Tribune dubbed, "an outpouring of Democratic votes such as had never been approached in the town before."